SteelPh0enix/steelph0enix.github.io/content/posts/making-c-cpp-project-template-in-meson-part-1.md

 ```

 Let's try building it.
-First, we need to generate actual build scripts via Meson, as it's (similarly to CMake) a meta-build system.
+But first, we need to generate actual build scripts via Meson, as it's (similarly to CMake) a meta-build system.
-Which means that it's only a *generator* for an actual build system (like Ninja, or GNU Make :^) ) that performs the heavy lifting.
+Which means that it's only a *generator* for an actual build system (like Ninja, or GNU Make) that performs the heavy lifting.
-It's an important distinction, because it underlines that we're using an additional layer of abstraction, that allows us to ignore the details and annoyances of *proper* build systems (ever tried writing Makefiles manually?) while maintaining compatibility across multiple compilers and build systems.
+If you're not used to this approach, it may make no sense at first - why use two tools instead of one, right?
+Unfortunately, building stuff is not easy in C/C++, especially when you're working on a big project with multiple dependencies, that must be supported on many different platforms.
+As far as I know, the earliest successful application of this approach is [GNU Autotools](https://en.wikipedia.org/wiki/GNU_Autotools) project with it's `configure`-`make`-`make install` routine.
+Apparently, it's good to have an additional layer of abstraction over the target build system.
+I have already mentioned some reasons for that (multi-platform, yadda yadda yadda), also - meta-build systems are usually easier to use and have more features.
 Anyway, to generate a build directory with all the stuff required for compilation, run this from project's directory

 ```sh